 Everything we need to excel, flourish, and materialize our biggest hopes and dreams exists in our own abilities.

 Conceptualize your capability, passion, and self potential as the Google Maps app that never fails.
 Now route your dreams and press “navigate”.

 Stop imagining yourself chasing what you want in the future, and hit the pavement sprinting.
 Afraid of tripping over a hurdle like you did at your 10th grade track meet?
 Remember that you can get back up and keep running.
 Remember that the bruises heal, and without much effort.

 We will all be rejected a countless number of times in our lives.

 We will all be given opportunities to feel like s**t, question our worth, and wonder “what the hell am I doing wrong?”.

-The determining factor of whether or not we will flourish in ways farther than we could have ever initially imagined exists in our ability to perceive positivity, recognize our power in choice, and respect our responsibility to our best selves – the ones we want to become (that will inevitably be built from, and by, the ones we are today).
+The determining factor of whether or not we will flourish in ways farther than we could have ever initially imagined exists in our ability to perceive positivity, recognize our power in choice, and respect our responsibility to our best selves – the ones we want to become (that will inevitably be built from, and by, the people we are today).